Cycle Routes to Portsmouth

 Again, please take care because this is a popular cycle route with an excellent surface so look out for pedestrians and beware of cyclists from in front and behind.

-The blue route shows the route to the east of Portsmouth which takes you to the seafront and NCN route 2 into Portsmouth.
-There is a shared pedestrian/cycle path all the way down the Eastern Road.
-This is the best route to get to the Isle of Wight ferry terminal at Gunwharf Quays.
+The blue route above shows the route to the east of Portsmouth which takes you to the seafront and NCN route 2 into Portsmouth.
+There is a shared pedestrian/cycle path all the way down the Eastern Road, which is the best route to get to the Isle of Wight ferry terminal at Gunwharf Quays.

 Portsmouth City Council publishes a map here showing routes to Portsmouth via Eastern Road and Hilsea Lines.
 Note, however, that from April 2017 for three years, the cycle path along Tipner lake will be closed during late spring and summer months for flood defence work.
 You will instead be redirected to a temporary cycle path along Northern Parade.